COVID-19 won’t kill cities

 - The pools of skilled labor allow the transfer of information, knowledge and skill.

-- The presence of so many companies generates more business for peripheral industries – such as how a big banking sector creates work for accountants and lawyers.
+- The presence of so many companies generates more business for peripheral industries–such as how a big banking sector creates work for accountants and lawyers.

 - The proximity of people facilitates contact that leads to the maintenance of trust and the exchange of information.

-These forces are even more powerful for the more dynamic sectors of the economy, particularly banking and financial services, advertising and a vast range of cultural and creative industries – all built around face-to-face contact.
+These forces are even more powerful for the more dynamic sectors of the economy, particularly banking and financial services, advertising and a vast range of cultural and creative industries–all built around face-to-face contact.

 I believe the cities that generate this type of “cognitive capitalism,” such as San Francisco, New York, and San Jose, will bounce back.
 Those that have more routine industries that can be done anywhere, like Detroit, Baltimore and Buffalo, may not.
 This is a trend that is already occurring across the U.S. over the past 30 years as cities focused on the knowledge economy have grown faster than those that are not.